swiftlang/swift-evolution/proposals/nnnn-bitwise-copyable.md

 [^2]: This includes raw-value enums.
 While such enums do include a conformance to `RawRepresentable` where `RawValue` could be a non-conforming type (`String`), the instances of the enums themselves are `BitwiseCopyable`.

+### Inference for imported types

+The same inference will be done on imported C and C++ types.

+For an imported C or C++ enum, the compiler will always generate a conformance to to `BitwiseCopyable`.

+For an imported C struct, if all its fields are `BitwiseCopyable`, the compiler will generate a conformance to `BitwiseCopyable`.
+The same is true for an imported C++ struct or class, unless the type is non-trivial[^3].

+For an imported C or C++ struct, if any of its fields cannot be represented in Swift, the compiler will not generate a conformance.
+This can be overridden, however, by annotating the type `__attribute__((__swift_attr__("_BitwiseCopyable")))`.

+[^3]: A C++ type is considered non-trivial (for the purpose of calls, as defined by the Itanium ABI) if any of the following is non-default: its constructor; its copy-constructor; its destructor.

 ### Inference for exported types

 This does not apply to exported (`public`, `package`, or `@usableFromInline`) types.